vklap/go_ddd/README.md

 	// No need to call changeEmailCommand.IsValid() - as it's being called by the framework.

-	user, err := h.repository.GetUserById(ctx, changeEmailCommand.UserID)
+	// Delegate fetching data to the repository, which belongs to the Adapters Layer. user, err := h.repository.GetUserById(ctx, changeEmailCommand.UserID)
 	if err != nil {
 		return nil, err
 	}

-	user.SetEmail(changeEmailCommand.NewEmail)
+	// Delegate updating the email to the user, which is a Domain Entity.
+	// The SetEmail email method is responsible to detect if the email was changed,
+	// and if so, then it will record an EmailChangedEvent. user.SetEmail(changeEmailCommand.NewEmail)

-	if err = h.repository.SaveUser(ctx, user); err != nil {
+	// Delegate storing data to the repository, which belongs to the Adapters Layer. if err = h.repository.SaveUser(ctx, user); err != nil {
 		return nil, err
 	}

 	// This is where Domain events are being registered by the handler,
-	// so they can eventually be dispatched to event handlers - such as:
+	// so they can eventually be dispatched to event handlers (if they exist).
-	// EmailChangedEventHandler
-	h.events = append(h.events, user.Events()...)
+	// In our use case the events will be dispatched to the EmailChangedEventHandler. h.events = append(h.events, user.Events()...)

 	return nil, nil